Vonng/pigsty/docs/README.md

 Packaging the latest PostgreSQL kernel & TimescaleDB, PostGIS, Citus, and hundreds of extensions, all battery-included!

-It Also ships infrastructure components: Grafana, Prometheus, Loki, Ansible, Docker,… can be used as a runtime for other databases & applications
+It Also ships infrastructure components: Grafana, Prometheus, Loki, Ansible, Docker,… can be used as a runtime for other databases & applications.

-It also includes common tools for data analysis: Jupyter, ECharts, Grafana, PostgREST, and Postgres.
-Which can be used as a low-code data app development IDE, too.
+It also includes common tools for data analysis: Jupyter, ECharts, Grafana, PostgREST, and Postgres, which can be used as a low-code data app development IDE, too.

 ![](_media/ARCH.svg)